StockwatchDev/application_settings/README.md

   (by leveraging the power of [pydantic](https://docs.pydantic.dev/)).
 - Possibility to specify defaults when no file is found or entries are missing.
-- Configuration parameters are read-only (i.e., changed by editing the config file); we recommend (and support) the use of `toml` for this, which is a human-orineted, flexible, standardardized and not overly complex format.
+- Configuration parameters are read-only (i.e., changed by editing the config file); we recommend (and support) the use of `toml` for this, which is a human-oriented, flexible, standardardized and not overly complex format.
 - Settings parameters are read-write (i.e., mostly changed via the UI of the application); we recommend (and support) use `json` for this, an established